grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 `timeout`  | `duration` | Resolver timeout. | `"1s"`  | no
 `port`     | `string`   | Port to be used with the IP addresses resolved from the DNS hostname. | `"4317"` | no

-### k8s block
+### kubernetes block

-You can use the `k8s` block to load balance across the pods of a Kubernetes service.
+You can use the `kubernetes` block to load balance across the pods of a Kubernetes service.
 The Agent will be notified by the Kubernetes API whenever a new pod is added or removed from the service.

 The following arguments are supported: